The right accommodation for you may not even be a hotel. Have you ever considered the alternatives?

-But I include it because it is a great budget option, and if you don’t mind basic facilities and shared kitchens then this could be the perfect option for you.
-It is an excellent way to meet other travellers who will share their experiences with you.
+But I include it because it is a great budget option, and if you don’t mind shared kitchens then this could be the perfect option for you.
+It is an excellent way to meet other travellers, and a popular chose for solo travellers looking to interact.

-And it was a castle.
-Burg Stahleck is a 12th-century fortified castle in the Rhine Valley, Germany and the kids were beyond excited when I told them my plans.
+And it was a castle, Burg Stahleck, a 12th-century fortified castle in the Rhine Valley, Germany and the kids were beyond excited when I told them my plans.

-It was situated above the medieval village of Bacharach and sat overlooking the Rhine.
+It is sits perched above the medieval village of Bacharach and overlooks the Rhine.
 Seated in the courtyard with a cup of wine in my hand (purchased from the front desk for €3) and watching the sunset over the river below, was a magical experience.

-Our family room could have fit eight people, all in bunks, and a basic ensuite bathroom which was ok.
+Our family room could have fit eight people, all in bunks, and included a basic private bathroom.

-The only problem I had is that I am relatively tall and didn’t quite fit into the top bunk very well.
-It also happened to be under the sloping roof.
+The only problem I had is that I am relatively tall and didn’t quite fit into the top bunk very well and it was under the sloping roof.

-I had moments where I felt like I was sleeping in a box with the lid slightly open.
-I think coffin was how I described it at the time.
+I had moments where I felt like I was sleeping in a box with the lid slightly open (or coffin).
 I was sleep deprived!

-We paid for half board so ate breakfast and dinner at the hostel.
+We paid for half board and ate breakfast and dinner at the hostel.
 Never again!
 The food was far from average.